-Overview The Artix WSDL publishing service enables Artix processes to publish WSDL files for specific Web services.
+The Artix WSDL publishing service enables Artix processes to publish WSDL files for specific Web services.
 Published WSDL files can be downloaded by other Artix processes (for example, especially clients), or viewed in a Web browser.
 They can also be downloaded by Web service processes created by other vendor tools (for example, Systinet).

-The WSDL publishing service enables Artix applications to be used in various deployment models, (for example, J2EE), without the need to specify file system locations.
+The WSDL publishing service enables Artix applications to be used in various deployment models, without the need to specify file system locations.
 It is the recommended way to publish WSDL for Artix services.

 The WSDL publishing service is implemented by the wsdl_publish plug-in.
 This plug-in can be loaded by any Artix process that hosts a Web service endpoint.
 This includes server applications, Artix routing applications, and applications that expose a callback object.

-Use with endpoint references It is recommended that you use the WSDL publishing service for any applications that generate and export references.
+Use with endpoint references

+It is recommended that you use the WSDL publishing service for any applications that generate and export references.
 To use references, the client must have access to the WSDL contract referred to by the reference.
 The simplest way to accomplish this is to use the WSDL publishing service.

-Figure 16 shows an example of creating references with the WSDL publishing service.
+Figure 14 shows an example of creating references with the WSDL publishing service.
 The wsdl_publish plug-in automatically opens a port, from which clients can download a copy of the server's dynamically updated WSDL file.
+Generated references have their WSDL location set to the following URL:

+http://Hostname:WSDLPublishPort/QueryString

-Generated references have their WSDL location set to the following URL: http://Hostname:WSDLPublishPort/QueryString Hostname is the server host, WSDLPublishPort is a TCP/IP port used to serve up WSDL contracts, and QueryString is a string that requests a particular WSDL contract (see "Querying the WSDL Publishing Service" on page 224).
+WSDL contracts, and QueryString is a string that requests a particular WSDL contract (see "Querying the WSDL Publishing Service" on page 236).
 If a client accesses the WSDL location URL, the server converts the WSDL model to XML on the fly and returns the WSDL contract in a HTTP message.

-For more details on references, see Developing Artix Applications in C++, or Developing Artix Applications with JAX-RPC.
+For more details on references, see Developing Artix Applications in C++.

-Figure 16: Creating References with the WSDL Publishing Service
+Figure 14: Creating References with the WSDL Publishing Service